tkachuk2291/spy-cat-agency-frontend/README.md

 http://localhost:3000

+## 5. Please note that there is a validation for the breed field.
+You can give a breed exclusively from the API (https://api.thecatapi.com/v1/breeds).
+### Example:
+### British Longhair
+### Burmilla
+### Chantilly-Tiffany

-## 5. Please note that the backend is located on Django.
+## 6. Please note that the backend is located on Django.
 Initially, you need to enable the backend server with port 8000.

 Example: